This is #1 in an ever-growing series of answers to frequently-asked questions about touring bikes.

 A touring bike breaking down is unlikely to render you homeless – but you do want to be reasonably sure that either you or the next bicycle mechanic you find will be able to get the bike back on the road if something begins to fail.

-In this respect, simplicity means easier to fix with basic tools.
+In this respect, simplicity means easier to fix with a basic but well-thought-out toolkit.
 It means a higher likelihood of being able to source compatible spares.
 And, if you’re going really remote, it means it’ll be more likely that the person you’re confronted with when you’re acting out the mime routine for ‘bicycle mechanic’ will have a frame of reference for what they’re looking at.

-It’s worth mentioning that simplicity becomes more important once you’re touring outside the realm of availability of new and fancy cycling equipment – which means, of course, that if you have an inkling that you might one day head further afield on the bike you’re looking to buy, you should probably assume that you will do, and make your buying decisions accordingly.
+It’s worth mentioning that simplicity becomes more important once you’re touring outside the area of availability for new and fancy cycling equipment – which means, of course, that if you have an inkling that you might one day head further afield on the bike you’re looking to buy, you should probably assume that you will do, and make your buying decisions accordingly.

 What does simplicity mean in concrete terms?
 Well, it means no carbon or titanium.
 It means established wheel sizes.
 It means no hydraulics or electrics.
 It means no air-sprung suspension – preferably no suspension at all unless you’re going off-road long term.
 It means no brand new shiny expensive ultralight top-end components.
 It means as few parts as possible that require unusual tools to remove or repair.
 It means no belt-drive drivetrains, and for my money it means no internal hub gears, though there will always be disagreements about that.